filipecabaco/my_blog/posts/2022-09-13_realtime_updates_with_liveview.md

 end
 ```

-But we want to create our child processes dynamically based on our needs and, as usual, Elixir offers just the right tool for the job called [Dynamic Supervisor](https://hexdocs.pm/elixir/1.14/DynamicSupervisor.html) which are able to receive a child specification (aka a GenServer) and handle their lifecycle.
+But we want to create our child processes dynamically based on our needs and, as usual, Elixir offers just the right tool for the job.
+[Dynamic Supervisor](https://hexdocs.pm/elixir/1.14/DynamicSupervisor.html) are Supervisors that let you receive a child specification (aka a GenServer) and handle their lifecycle fully in a dynamic way.

-Lets implement ours:

 ```elixir
 defmodule Blog.ReadTag.Supervisor do